Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

 ```
 The output of the program (executable) `Connected_graphs` consist of 9 text files: `CG_num_1.txt`, ..., `CG_num_9.txt`.
 Such files can be found in the directory [Connected-graphs](./Connected-graphs).

-Each of these files contains a list of connected graphs, one file for each group of graphs with the same number of vertices, as well as an id for each connected graph and a condensed representation of its adjacency matrix.
+Each of these files contains a list of connected graphs, one file for each group of graphs with the same number of vertices, as well as an id for each connected graph in a condensed representation of its adjacency matrix.
 For example, at the beginning of the file [CG_num_7.txt](./Connected-graphs/CG_num_7.txt) can be found the following:
 ```
 11
 7 6